Aerial view of Arwad Island

 Secret Resistance Songs

 Composed "Land of Jasmine" in secret and kept it hidden.
-Had earlier composed "The Syrian People Are One" at the revolution's start to counter sectarian incitement.
+Years earlier, he had written and composed "The Syrian People Are One" to counter sectarian incitement.
 Refused for years to compose songs glorifying the Assad regime.

 21